 You don’t need to be an archaeology buff to be halted in your tracks by Orkney’s stunning Neolithic legacy.
 While the headline acts are centred on the Neolithic Orkney UNESCO World Heritage Site, on the Mainland you will find burial chambers (known as cairns), standing stones and houses from pre-history right across the islands.
 Usually, they are located in astonishing settings, on headlands or by the sea.
-Unlike most archaeological sites, particularly those in England, they are almost all free to enter.
+From sprawling Neolithic villages that date back 5000 years to imposing stone monoliths, these are the best archaeological sites in Orkney.

 While this uniformity brings to mind a modern building development of identikit houses, it also provides a possible insight into the psychology of those who built them and lived there: harmony may well have been essential to the functioning of the village.
 This sense is reinforced by the fact that no single house is obviously larger or more ostentatious than any other: this was a community where, most likely, people treated each other more or less as equals.